oracle-quickstart/oci-h2o/README.md

 ## Prerequisites
 First off you'll need to do some pre deploy setup.
 That's all detailed [here](https://github.com/oracle/oci-quickstart-prerequisites).

+DAI requires a license key.
+If you don't already have a key, you can get a [trial key](https://www.h2o.ai/try-driverless-ai/).
+You can deploy these templates before you get a key, but you'll be prompted for a key at first login.

 ## Clone the Module
 Now, you'll want a local copy of this repo.
 You can make that with the commands: